burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 1. *Type parameters.* With function or class templates you can introduce template type parameters either using the `class` or `typename` keyword.

-2. *Non-type parameters.* In addition to type, template parameters include Non-Type parameters, which can have the type of integral constant, reference, and a pointer to a given function.
-Pointers to data of function must have an external link type.
-Starting from C++20, a template parameter can be of any fundamental type (bool, float, int, and so on), enumeration type, pointer type, and reference type.
+2. *Non-type parameters.* In addition to type, template parameters include Non-Type parameters, which can have the type of:
+- integral constant
+- reference, and a pointer to a given function
+- pointers to data of function must have an external link type.

+Starting from C++20, a template parameter can be of any fundamental type:
+- bool
+- float
+- int
+- enumeration type
+- pointer type
+- and reference type.
 [4, p.380].

-The compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.
+However in reality at a moment of 2024 this can be not support by actual compiler implementations.
+Also, the compiler needs to be able to evaluate the arguments corresponding to all non-type parameters at compile time.

 3. *Template-template parameters.* A template can be customized with a template class.
 Details are available [1], Appendix B. Example:
 ```cpp